spollard/josh-works.github.io/_posts/2019-02-26-turing_remote_resources.md

 You're "selling" the product of your own development skills.
 So, get into a sales mindset, and you'll do just fine.

-start here: https://news.ycombinator.com/item?id=5476363, and read this entire comment _carefully_.
+start here: [Dear HN "Who's Hiring" responders](https://news.ycombinator.com/item?id=5476363), and read this entire comment _carefully_.
 Then go apply it in your emails.

 I see the whole process of cold outreach as a collection of microskills, just like a complicated operation in Ruby or Javascript.
 You break the big complex task into classes and functions, for example:

 The big complex task: **get a job**

 progression through microskills:

 1. **write emails that get responses**
 2. **write emails that start conversations**
 3. **respond to emails in a way that lead to further responses/conversations**
 4. **have conversations where someone thinks about if I can/cannot do the job**
 5. **in a converation, convince someone I would be a good culture fit**
-6. **telegraph technical proficiency in the course of email correspondence** etc.
+6. **telegraph technical proficiency in the course of email correspondence**

+etc.

 All of those are tiny sub-skills of the job-hunting process. if you can do the first three, getting a job is just a matter of volume. one email or one conversation won't turn into a job. but ten might.